arverma/TowardsDataEngineering/Linux.md

 ### <a name="outputGeographicalInfo"></a> Outputs Geographical Information, regarding an ip_address
 `curl ipinfo.io ; echo`

-### <a name="compareTwoTextFiles"></a> Compare two text files and show the differences
-`diff -y -w 50 <file1> <file2> --suppress-common-lines`

-* -y - shows line difference side by side
-* -w - lets us specify the maximum line width to use to avoid wraparound lines
-* -suppress-common-lines - suppress the matching lines, letting us to focus on lines which have differences

 ### <a name="showFilesystemSpace"></a> Show the available space on the mounted filesystems
 `df -h`